oozzy77/nozyio/README.md

 # NozyIO

-**Python AI/ML pipeline visualization and orchestration UI for your codebase**
+**Python AI/ML pipeline visualization and orchestration UI for your codebase**.
+Add a pipeline workflow GUI demo to your python project effortlessly.

 demo: https://www.youtube.com/watch?v=8rvxua4AmAo

-graph flow UI ↔️ python code

 - Workflow nodes editor for your python code
 - **Automatically scan your python functions to nodes** with params typing